gatheringhallstudios/MHWorldDatabase/Readme.md

 ## Build instructions

-This project depends on the [MHWorldData](https://github.com/CarlosFdez/MHWorldData) project.
-Clone it and run the build command to get the latest version of the database.
-The file will appear in the root directory of that project as `mhw.db`.

 - Install Android Studio, and use it to open this project directory
-- Copy the mhw.db file to `app\src\main\assets\databases`
 - Install the version 28 Android SDK via the SDK manager
-- Compile and run the project.
+- Compile and run the project via Android Studio.
 You may need to create an emulator using the AVD

 ## Contributing